-He was also named vice-captain to Steve Leach for the county in the Unicorns Championship and Unicorns Trophy.
+He was also vice-captain to Steve Leach for the county in the Unicorns Championship and Unicorns Trophy.

 Handed his Championship debut against Dorset at Bridgnorth in 2010, Will, who is also a right-arm off spin bowler, was introduced to the one-day side for the first time against Cumberland at Shrewsbury, his home club ground, in 2015.